9 DO’s and DON’Ts for Making Advanced Dining Reservations at Disney World

 3 – DO book the most popular restaurants first.

 After you have made your plan of attack and desired dining reservations, then focus first on the restaurants that notorious get snagged first or the ones that you care about the most.
-Be Our Guest, Cinderella’s Royal Table, Ohana dinner are still among the most popular restaurants on property.
-They are definite choices to focus on first if those are must-do’s for you and your family.
+Space 220, Be Our Guest, Cinderella’s Royal Table, and Ohana dinner are among the most popular restaurants on property.
+They are definite choices to focus on first if those are must-dos for you and your family.
 Then focus on the restaurants you care the most about so that you get those first.
-You don’t have to work in order by date, you can bounce around.
+You don’t have to work in order by date, and you can bounce around.
 This is why mapping it out is helpful, so you can cross it off the list as you get one complete.

 1 – DO have all of your information set up in My Disney Experience in advance.

 This is definitely important.
 You will need to create a free My Disney Experience account.
 Once you do so, you will want to either create profiles for everyone in your party or have them create their own account and link yourselves together.
 This allows you to add everyone to the party when you create the reservations.
 You will also want to go ahead and link a credit card.
 A credit card is required to be on file for all dining reservations, so this will save you time and hassle.
-If you have all of this set up will you be able to make reservations without stopping to get all of these things set up.
+If you have all of this set up, will you be able to make reservations without stopping to get all of these things set up.